Ensemble Watermarks for Large Language Models

 \subsection{Stylometric Features}

-There is a broad range of stylometric features previously proposed in literature \citep{lagutina_survey_2019,stamatatos_survey_2009}.
-They can broadly be categorized into five levels: lexical, syntactic, semantic, structural, and domain-specific features.
-In Table~\ref{table:stylometricFeaturesCompatibility} we collected in previous work \cite{niess2024stylometricwatermarkslargelanguage} popular stylometric features reported in literature, as well as additional watermark features that are considered promising.
+A wide variety of stylometric features have been proposed in the literature \citep{lagutina_survey_2019,stamatatos_survey_2009}.
+These features can be broadly classified into five categories: lexical, syntactic, semantic, structural, and domain-specific features.
+In Table~\ref{table:stylometricFeaturesCompatibility}, we have compiled a list of popular stylometric features found in the literature, along with additional watermark features we consider promising.

-\paragraph{Sensorimotor Norms.} \citet{winter2019sensory} define sensory linguistics as the study of how senses and languages are related.
-The Lancaster Sensorimotor Norms~\citep{lynott_lancaster_2020} describes a set of 40,000 sensorimotor words together with a crowed-based assessment into 11 dimensions, forming the base of our sensorimotor features.
-Words can be represented by six perceptual groups (touch, hearing, smell, taste, vision, interoception) and five actions (mouth/throat, hand/arm, foot/leg, head excluding mouth/throat, and torso). \citet{khalid2022smells} use the Lancaster Norms and find that sensorial language might be intentionally used and cannot be considered a random phenomenon.
-Perceptional features have also been proposed in literature for authorship attribution, specifically in a cross-language setting~\citep{bogdanova2014cross}.
+\paragraph{Sensorimotor Norms.} \citet{winter2019sensory} define sensory linguistics as the study of the relationship between senses and language.
+The Lancaster Sensorimotor Norms~\citep{lynott_lancaster_2020} detail a set of 40,000 sensorimotor words, accompanied by a crowd-based assessment across 11 dimensions, which serve as the foundation for our sensorimotor features.
+Every word can be categorized into six perceptual groups: touch, hearing, smell, taste, vision, and interoception, as well as five action categories: mouth/throat, hand/arm, foot/leg, head (excluding mouth/throat), and torso. \citet{khalid2022smells} utilize the Lancaster Norms and conclude that sensorial language is likely used intentionally and should not be viewed as a random phenomenon.
+Additionally, perceptual features have been suggested in the literature for authorship attribution, particularly in cross-language contexts ~\citep{bogdanova_cross-language_2014}.

-\paragraph{Acrostica.} \citet{stein2014generating} considered the task of generating a paraphrased version of an existing text, where the generated text should contain an acrostic.
-Thereby, they formulated this as a search problem. \citet{shen2019controlling} utilized a sequence-to-sequence network to generate text incorporating acrostica for English and Chinese.
-More recently, steganography has been considered to embed secret messages in text using BERT~\citep{yi2022alisa}.
+\paragraph{Acrostica.} \citet{stein2014generating} explored the task of generating paraphrased versions of existing texts that also include acrostics.
+They approached this challenge as a search problem. \citet{shen2019controlling} employed a sequence-to-sequence network to generate texts with acrostics in both English and Chinese.
+More recently, using steganography for embedding secret messages in text has been investigated, utilizing BERT~\citep{yi2022alisa}.